-In February 2018, we issued the 2023 Notes due February 15, 2023 with a principal amount of \$345.0 million, of which \$224.4 million were repurchased in September 2019.
-Concurrently with the issuance of the 2023 Notes, we entered into separate Note Hedges and Warrant transactions, a portion of which were terminated in September 2019 in connection with the 2023 Notes Partial Repurchase.
+In February 2018, we issued the 2023 Notes due February 15, 2023 with a principal amount of \$345.0 million, of which \$224.4 million and \$69.9 million were repurchased in September 2019 and June 2020, respectively.
+Concurrently with the issuance of the 2023 Notes, we entered into separate Note Hedges and Warrant transactions, a portion of which were terminated in September 2019 and June 2020 in connection with the 2023 Notes Partial Repurchases.
 The Note Hedges were completed to reduce the potential dilution from the conversion of the 2023 Notes.
+Additionally, through the year ended January 31, 2021, we received and completed requests to convert \$10.4 million principal amount of the 2023 Notes (not in connection with the Second Partial Repurchase of 2023 Notes) and exercised a corresponding amount of Note Hedges.
+During the fourth quarter of fiscal 2021, we received additional conversion requests for \$4.3 million principal amount of the 2023 Notes that were settled in the first quarter of fiscal 2022.
+In addition, subsequent to January 31, 2021, we received conversion requests for approximately \$3.2 million principal amount of the 2023 Notes.

 In September 2019, we issued the 2025 Notes due September 1, 2025 with a principal amount of \$1,060.0 million.
-Concurrently with the issuance of the 2025 Notes, we entered into separate Capped Call transactions.
-The Capped Calls were completed to reduce the potential dilution from the conversion of the 2025 Notes.
+Concurrently with the issuance of the 2025 Notes, we entered into separate capped call transactions.
+The 2025 Capped Calls were completed to reduce the potential dilution from the conversion of the 2025 Notes.